AnkitYande/SpotifyUIClone/README.md

 A clone of the Spotify mobile UI written in Dart using Flutter.\\

-This is my first time using Dart/ Flutter and this clone was created in 4 days including time to learn the language/ framework.\
+This is my first time using Dart/ Flutter.
+The application was created from scratch in 4 days including time to learn the language/ framework.\
 The data for the album infromation and art was pulled from the Discogs RESTful API